atharv-naik/PlayTube/Readme.md

       redis-server

       python manage.py runserver
       ```

-9. Navigate to `http://localhost:8000/` in your browser.
+9. Navigate to `http://localhost:8000/` in your browser or to the IP:PORT you specified in the .env file (step 5)

 ## Usage